ConnyOnny/sdfgen/Readme.md

 But this is not all you can do with an SDF texture.
 Your pixel shader can also map the different distances to different colors.
 You can simulate this outside OpenGL with [Gimp](http://en.wikipedia.org/wiki/GIMP)s [Gradient Map](http://docs.gimp.org/en/plug-in-gradmap.html) tool (Colors -> Map -> To Gradient).

 ![artistic shader using SDF](http://cberhard.de/github/sdfgen/catsdfarts.jpg)

+### 16 Bit PNG

+Unfortunately the image library in use does not (yet?) support exporting PNG images with 16 bit color depth.
+You can however use the output mode `u16` and convert it to a PNG16 using ImageMagick like so:

+    convert -depth 16 -size 512x512 gray:sdf_file -depth 16 out.png

+For the `-size` parameter you must use the actual size of the output image.
+This is e.g. useful to open the signed distance field in GIMP (version 2.9 or newer) for further manipulation.